appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 +++
 ## Customizing themes
 If you just have set up your Appernetic account you need to add a theme.
-The easiest way is to clone a theme which you can do from the drop down button beside the blue Preview button to the right.
+The easiest way is to clone a theme which you can do from the drop down button beside the blue **Preview** button to the right.

 ![enter image description here][1]

-You probably want to customize the theme before you use it and have a theme that is matching your business web site or service.
+You probably want to customize the theme before you use it so that you have a blog with and hav a theme that is matching your business web site or service.
 I am using Bootswatch Paper theme for [Appernetic service][2].
 Fortunately I found [hugo-bootstrap][3] and cloned it.
 Then to customize it further I pressed the Sync button which does a pull and then a push to your Appernetic project repository at GitHub with the name appernetic-hugo-project .
 When you start out you will not have this repo so it is automatically created for you.

 ![enter image description here][4]